bigwiv/Biopython-cn/chr18.rst

     gc_values = sorted(GC(rec.seq) for rec in SeqIO.parse("ls_orchid.fasta", "fasta"))

 Having read in each sequence and calculated the GC%, we then sorted them into ascending order.
-Now we°Øll take this list of floating point values and plot them with matplotlib:
+Now we‚Äôll take this list of floating point values and plot them with matplotlib:

 .. code:: verbatim